-The center was established thanks to a donation from the Boris Lurie Art Foundation in New York.
+The center was established thanks to a donation from the Boris Lurie Art Foundation in New York, and will be inaugurated on Boris Lurie 95 years birthday .
 Lurie, who passed away in 2008, was a friend of Marcel Janco.
 In 1959 Lurie founded the NO!art movement, an anomalous movement on the American art scene that was dominated by pop art.
 Researchers claim that the NO!art movement is close to neo-Dada.
 Instead of using abstraction, the NO!art movement represented reality not by imitating it but rather by assimilating quotations and borrowing customary cultural images.

 Due to the direct connection between NO!art and Dada, it was natural to design the new center in the spirt of the NO!art movement.
 Hence, the bookshelves and archive materials are housed in structures shaped like duplications of the word: NO!

 The Center will hold special exhibition in the spirit of NO!art and Dada.
 Current exhibition: